Did You Know? Most Australian Jurisdictions Don’t Prohibit Anti-LGBTI Vilification

 There is currently no prohibition – civil or criminal – on anti-LGBTI vilification in Commonwealth law.

-This remains the case almost 25 years since the Racial Hatred Act 1995 (Cth) added section 18C to the Racial Discrimination Act 1975 (Cth) (‘the RDA’):
+This remains the case more than 25 years since the Racial Hatred Act 1995 (Cth) added section 18C to the Racial Discrimination Act 1975 (Cth) (‘the RDA’):

 ‘(1) It is unlawful for a person to do an act, otherwise than in private, if: